petyob/python/README.md

-# python
-Python script making some statistics over HTTP log file
+A Python script(HTTPLogStatistics.py) doing some statistics over a HTTP log file